 For a global bank, being open to different ideas, perspectives and cultures is vital.
 That is why we work hard to ensure that HSBC is a diverse and inclusive environment.

 We aim for HSBC to be a place where everyone can achieve their potential and welcome applications from people from all backgrounds.
-We believe in treating everyone, clients and colleagues, with dignity and respect – whatever their gender, ethnicity, disability, religion, sexuality or age.
+We believe in treating everyone, clients and colleagues, with dignity and respect – whatever their gender, ethnicity, disability, religion, sexual orientation, gender identification, or age.

 We seek to attract and develop local talent in the communities where we operate.
 We also continually work hard to support our employees to adopt flexible and alternative ways of working.

 For HSBC, sustainability means managing our business and working with communities responsibly and sensitively for long-term growth and prosperity.
-Being one of the world’s biggest banks means the decisions we make can have a big impact on society and the environment, both directly and indirectly.
+Being one of the world’s largest banks means the decisions we make can have a big impact on society and the environment, both directly and indirectly.
 Involving our employees in the community brings many benefits and increases their understanding of these issues.
+Find out more about our sustainability goals on Our climate strategy and Our people and communities sections.